Dallin-J-Neeley/Group-404-CryptoGraph/README.md

 ###### Phone two
 * Give phone two a username like you did for phone one.
-* If you did it right phone one will receive a popup at the bottom (the UI keyboard will cover the popup, so put that off the screen) that says that phone two has connected to the group.
+* If you did it right phone one will receive a popup at the bottom that says that phone two has connected to the group.

 ###### You're good to go!
 * You may now send messages back and forth in whatever language you please.